raml-org/raml-spec/versions/raml-10/raml-10.md

 | Property  | Description |
 |:----------|:----------|
+| title | A short, plain-text label for the API.
+Its value is a string.
-| description? | A longer, human-friendly description of the API
+| description? | A substantial, human-friendly description of the API.
+Its value is a string and MAY be formatted using [markdown](#markdown).
-| (&lt;annotationName&gt;)? | Annotations to be applied to this API.
-Annotations are any property whose key begins with "(" and ends with ")" and whose name (the part between the beginning and ending parentheses) is a declared annotation name.
-See section [Annotations](#annotations) for more information.
-| schemas? | Alias for the equivalent "types" property, for compatibility with RAML 0.8.
-Deprecated - API definitions should use the "types" property, as the "schemas" alias for that property name may be removed in a future RAML version.
-The "types" property allows for XML and JSON schemas.
-| types? | Declarations of (data) types for use within this API.
-The value is a map where each key represents the name of the type and the value a type declaration.
-See section [RAML Data Types](#raml-data-types) for more information.
-| traits? | Declarations of traits for use within this API.
-See section [Resource Types and Traits](#resource-types-and-traits) for more information.
-| resourceTypes? | Declarations of resource types for use within this API.
-See section [Resource Types and Traits](#resource-types-and-traits) for more information.
-| annotationTypes? | Declarations of annotation types for use by annotations.
-See section [Annotation Types](#declaring-annotation-types) for more information.
-| securitySchemes? | Declarations of security schemes for use within this API.
-See section [Security Schemes](#security-schemes) for more information.
-| uses? | Importing external libraries that can be used within the API.
-See section [Libraries](#libraries) for more information.
-| title | Short plain-text label for the API
-| version? | The version of the API, e.g. "v1"
+| version? | The version of the API, for example "v1".
+Its value is a string.
-| baseUri? | A URI that's to be used as the base of all the resources' URIs.
-Often used as the base of the URL of each resource, containing the location of the API.
+| baseUri? | A URI that serves as the [base for URIs](#base-uri-and-base-uri-parameters) of all resources.
+Often used as the base of the URL of each resource containing the location of the API.
 Can be a [template URI](#template-uri).
-See section [Base URI and Base URI Parameters](#base-uri-and-base-uri-parameters) for more information.
-| baseUriParameters? | Named parameters used in the baseUri (template).
-See section [Base URI and Base URI Parameters](#base-uri-and-base-uri-parameters) for more information.
+| baseUriParameters? | Named parameters used in the [baseUri](#base-uri-and-base-uri-parameters) (template).
-| protocols? | The protocols supported by the API.
-The protocols property MUST contain one or more of the supported protocols: "HTTP", "HTTPS". (case-insensitive).
+| protocols? | The [protocols](#protocols) supported by the API.
-| mediaType? | Default media types to use for request and response bodies (payloads), e.g. "application/json"
+| mediaType? | The [default media types](#default-media-type) to use for request and response bodies (payloads), for example "application/json".
+| documentation? | Additional overall [documentation](#user-documentation) for the API.
+| schemas? | An alias for the equivalent "types" property for compatibility with RAML 0.8.
+Deprecated - API definitions should use the "types" property because a future RAML version might remove the "schemas" alias for that property name.
+The "types" property supports XML and JSON schemas.
+| types? | Declarations of [(data) types](#raml-data-types) for use within the API.
+| traits? | Declarations of [traits](#resource-types-and-traits) for use within the API.
+| resourceTypes? | Declarations of [resource types](#resource-types-and-traits) for use within the API.
+| annotationTypes? | Declarations of [annotation types](#declaring-annotation-types) for use by annotations.
+| (&lt;annotationName&gt;)? | [Annotations](#annotations) to be applied to this API.
+An annotation is a property having a key that begins with "(" and ends with ")".
+The text enclosed in parentheses is the annotation name.
+| securitySchemes? | Declarations of [security schemes](#security-schemes) for use within the API.
-| securedBy? | The security schemes that apply to every resource and method in the API.
-See section [Applying Security Schemes](#applying-security-schemes) for more information.
+| securedBy? | The [security schemes](#applying-security-schemes) that apply to every resource and method in the API.
+| uses? | Imported external [libraries](#libraries) for use within the API.
 | /&lt;relativeUri&gt;? | The resources of the API, identified as relative URIs that begin with a slash (/).
-Every property whose key begins with a slash (/), and is either at the root of the API definition or is the child property of a resource property, is a resource property, e.g.: /users, /{groupId}, etc.
+A [resource property](#resources-and-nested-resources) is one that begins with the slash and is either at the root of the API definition or a child of a resource property.
+For example, /users and /{groupId}.
-| documentation? | Additional overall documentation for the API.
-See section [User Documentation](#user-documentation) for more information.

-### API Title
-The **title** property is a short plain text label for the API.
-It MUST be specified, and its value is a string.
-Its value SHOULD be suitable for use as a title for the contained user documentation.

-### API Version

-The OPTIONAL **version** property specifies a version of the API (as a whole).
-Its value is a string.
-API owners SHOULD consider carefully their versioning approach and communicate the current version through the version property.

-### API Description

-The OPTIONAL **description** property describes the overall API in a human friendly, extended manner.
-The value of the description property is a markdown string.
-More structured documentation SHOULD be included throughout the structure of the API definition and in the documentation property.

 ### User Documentation

 The OPTIONAL **documentation** property includes a variety of documents that serve as user guides and reference documentation for the API.
 Such documents can clarify how the API works or provide technical and business context.

-The value of the documentation property is an array of one or more documents.
-Each document is an object that MUST contain exactly two properties, **title** and **content**, with non-empty string values.
-The content property's value is a markdown string.
+The value of the documentation property is a sequence of one or more documents.
+Each document is an object that MUST have exactly two properties described in following table:

-The structure of documentation object is described by following table.

 | Property  | Description |
 |:----------|:----------|
-| title | Title of documentation section
+| title | Title of the document.
+Its value MUST be a non-empty string.
-| content | Content of documentation section
+| content | Content of the document.
+Its value MUST be a non-empty string and MAY be formatted using [markdown](#markdown).

-This example shows an API definition with two user documents.
+This example shows an API definition having two user documents.

 ```yaml
 #%RAML 1.0